 We recognise that some children have extra emotional and social needs that need to be developed and nurtured.
 These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiety, and communication difficulties.

 All classes follow a structured PSHE (Personal, Social, Health and Economic Education) curriculum to support this development.
-However, for those children who find aspects of this difficult we offer
+However, for children identified as finding aspects of this difficult we offer